Quando9947/CSE-5334-DataMining/README.md

 To implement this program, you first need to download Kaggle dataset from this link:https://www.kaggle.com/datasets/prasunroy/natural-images
 Now, create a directory contains the program and the dataset.
-Lastly, open the program and run it
+Lastly, open the Jupyter Notebook, Natural_image_classify.ipynb and run it